-The Whole Communities-Whole Health Grand Challenge team includes researchers from more than two dozen disciplines, such as psychology, nursing, communications, and engineering, as well as community groups like the AVANCE and Community Coalition for Health.
+The Whole Communities-Whole Health Grand Challenge team includes researchers from more than two dozen disciplines, such as psychology, nursing, communications, and engineering, as well as community groups like the Central Texas Food Bank and Any Baby Can.

-Explore our network map or browse the team list on the Whele Communities-Whole Health website to see how our connections are contributing to our overall mission of putting science in service to society.
+Explore our network map or browse the team list on the Whole Communities- Whole Health website to see how our connections are contributing to our overall mission of putting science in service to society.